Compression ratio: Other fuels

 The compression ratio may be higher in engines running exclusively on liquefied petroleum gas (LPG or "propane autogas") or compressed natural gas, due to the higher octane rating of these fuels.

 Kerosene engines typically use a compression ratio of 6.5 or lower.
 The petrol-paraffin engine version of the Ferguson TE20 tractor had a compression ratio of 4.5:1 for operation on tractor vaporising oil with an octane rating between 55 and 70.

 Motorsport engines

-Motorsport engines often run on high octane petrol and can therefore use higher compression ratios.
-For example, motorcycle racing engines can use compression ratios as high as 14.7:1, and it is common to find motorcycles with compression ratios above 12.0:1 designed for 86 or 87 octane fuel.
+Motorsport engines often run on high-octane petrol and can therefore use higher compression ratios.
+For example, motorcycle racing engines can use compression ratios as high as 14.7:1, and it is common to find motorcycles with compression ratios above 12.0:1 designed for 95 or higher octane fuel.

 Ethanol and methanol can take significantly higher compression ratios than gasoline.
 Racing engines burning methanol and ethanol fuel often have a compression ratio of 14:1 to 16:1.